missuo/Telegraph-Image-Hosting/README.md

 Build a free image hosting with [Telegraph](https://telegra.ph)

 > [!IMPORTANT]
-> **This project is no longer maintained.
-Interested friends can deploy it on platforms like Cloudflare Workers or Vercel based on this idea.**
+> **Starting from September 6, 2024, Telegram officially discontinued the upload feature of Telegraph, rendering this project no longer functional.**

 ## Features
 - Free